dpretet/bster/doc/functional_spec.md

     (TOKEN_WIDTH+PAYLOAD_WIDTH+8) <= AXI4S_WIDTH

 Completion interface:
 - MSB: the command status (1 bit)
 - LSB: the payload (content depends the command issued)

-Both the interface use the same parameter (`AXI4S_WIDTH`) to be size.
+Both the interfaces use the same parameter (`AXI4S_WIDTH`) to be sized.

     (PAYLOAD_WIDTH+1) <= AXI4S_WIDTH